Despire/despire.github.io/_posts/2025-01-03-containers.markdown

 ![alt text](/assets/img/containers/vm.png)

 Okay, great, now that we have the high-level descriptions of what containers are, what are they really?
 I mean, what do they use to achieve this per-application isolation?
-Well, let's dive into a Docker container runtime and try to reverse engineer to see what's being done to achieve that.
+Well, let's dive into a container runtime, Docker, and try to reverse engineer to see what's being done to achieve that.

 There is a great video by Liz Race from [GOTO 2018](https://www.youtube.com/watch?v=8fi7uSYlOdc) where she goes through the very basics of what containers are.
 Mostly I'm going to scratch the same surface, but I'll also try to add more things to get a bigger picture.

 We'll be using [Docker](https://www.docker.com/) as the container runtime.
 I highly recommend that you run the examples in the following sections on a completely new virtual machine running Linux, as we will be running commands with privileges and you don't want to accidentally destroy your environment.

-Lets start by downloading an image with `docker pull` **NOTE**: all of the examples are done on a fresh VM just docker installed.
+Lets start by downloading an image with `docker pull`

+**NOTE**: all of the examples are done on a fresh VM with just docker installed.

 ```bash
 $ docker pull registry.k8s.io/e2e-test-images/agnhost:2.39